jsa-research/limbus-buildgen/README.md

 Currently version 1.0.0 is used.

 ## Compile
-Grunt is currently just used to boostrap the library as duktape doesn't provide file I/O.
+sea-strap.js uses build files that it generated to compile itself.
+The build process tries to follow the conventions of the platform.

 #### Linux/OS X/FreeBSD
-Run `make ; grunt` to build the project.
+Run `make` to build the project.

 #### Windows
 TODO